Experience the Zest of Cranberry Citrus Bliss

 History of the Cranberry Fruit

-Interestingly, the indigenous peoples of North America were the first to recognize the fruit’s value.
+Interestingly, the indigenous peoples of North America were the first to recognise the fruit’s value.
 For instance, Native American tribes called the fruit “sassamanash.”
 They used cranberries not only as a food source but also for medicinal treatments and natural dyes.

 Furthermore, cranberries played an essential role in traditional foods.
 For example, Native Americans used them in pemmican, a mixture of dried meat, fat, and cranberries that provided long-lasting nutrition.
 In addition, the fruit’s natural acidity helped preserve food.
 Consequently, cranberries became an important ingredient in sustaining communities during long winters.